 However 84% believe that legacy infrastructure is stifling innovation, particularly at a time when pressures such as industry scrutiny and customer need are already at unprecedented levels.

-The superiority of digital banks’ customer experience and technology has been by ; trust remains the ace up traditional banking’s sleeve, but it won’t last forever.
+The superiority of digital banks’ customer experience and technology has been attested by The Economist Intelligence Unit; trust remains the ace up traditional banking’s sleeve, but it won’t last forever.
 To stay ahead, the industry will need to embrace wholesale digital transformation.

 “The likes of Uber, Amazon, and Deliveroo, have set the bar when it comes to expectations around payments; having a slick and convenient way to pay has become a fundamental part of the customer experience,” said Ian Johnson, Managing Director Europe at Marqeta.

 “Banks seem to be vying with each other to rapidly develop and launch new payments experiences to stay relevant and gain an advantage over rivals.”

 It should also be noted that the impediment of legacy technology is not a disadvantage shared by digital native banks, which make full use of cloud computing to keep their operations lean and agile.